an-karn/Beergame-using-Python-Django/README.md

 Web platform:
 - Folder labeled as "SE" is the Django framework used to create the server side of the beer game.
 For better understanding regarding this file, please refer to the comments which can be found in the "readme" file provided in the folder with instructions on how to run the code.
 - Folder labeled as "beergame" containing work for the Frontend React.js interface.
-- Using the "sqlite" file provided by Django framework, one can include all the "create tables" command in the file ctreate_tables.sql.
+- Using the "sqlite" file provided by Django framework, one can include all the "create tables" command in the file create_tables.sql.
 This allows our Django web platform to interact with the tables and store values in the tables like a database.
 - There are comments on the code suggesting improvement not implemented due to a shortage of time.
 In addition, taking into consideration that half of the given time for this assignment was spent on learning how to use Django for the web service, the implementation could not be efficiently done.